-Specific attendance requirements at Campus (including Virtual Campus for online study) vary depending on the course selected, however the semester and summer term lengths and assessment points are the same for all courses on the GDL programme.
+Specific attendance requirements at Campus vary depending on the course selected, however the semester and assessment points are the same for all courses on the GDL programme.

 The autumn semester comprises of twelve weeks of tuition, plus two weeks for revision and two weeks for examinations finishing mid-January.
 In addition there is one week's holiday for Christmas.
 The spring semester comprises of fifteen weeks of tuition plus two weeks for revision and two weeks for examinations.
-In addition there is a two week break for Easter.
-For those courses where there is a summer term, this comprises of nine tuition weeks with no breaks plus two weeks revision and one week of exams.

-Students must attend at the relevant University Campus (Online Elite Portal) in tuition weeks and attend scheduled examinations in Campus (nominated Campus for Online) in exam weeks.
+Students must attend at the relevant University Campus in tuition weeks and attend scheduled online examinations in exam weeks.
 Attendance is not required during holiday and revision weeks.
-Please note that attendance at Workshops / participation in online class activities is compulsory and will be monitored.
+Please note that attendance at Workshops is compulsory and will be monitored.